Pericles's Funeral Oration

 "Pericles's Funeral Oration" is a famous speech from Thucydides's History of the Peloponnesian War.
-The speech was supposed to have been delivered by Pericles, an eminent Athenian politician, at the end of the first year of the Peloponnesian War (BC 431–404) as a part of the annual public funeral for the war dead.
+The speech was supposed to have been delivered by Pericles, an eminent Athenian politician, at the end of the first year of the Peloponnesian War (431–404 BC) as a part of the annual public funeral for the war dead.

 Background

-By the late BC 5th century it was custom for Athens to hold a public funeral in honour of all those who had died in war.
+By the late 5th century BC, it was customary for Athens to hold a public funeral in honour of all those who had died in war.
 The remains of the dead were left in a tent for three days, then a funeral procession was held with ten cypress coffins carrying the remains.
 Each coffin represented one of the Athenian tribes, and another was kept empty, symbolizing the missing and unrecovered.
-Finally, they were buried at a public grave (at Kerameikos) and a speech delivered by a prominent Athenian citizen chosen by the state.
+Finally, they were buried at a public grave (at Kerameikos) and a speech was delivered by a prominent Athenian citizen chosen by the state.

 Several funeral orations from classical Athens survive, which seem to corroborate Thucydides's assertion that this was a regular feature of Athenian funerary custom in wartime.
 (Note: The funeral orations of Lysias, Demosthenes, and Hyperides.
 Additionally Plato authored a possibly satirical version of a funeral oration, the Menexenus.)

-The Funeral Oration was recorded by Thucydides in book two of his famous History of the Peloponnesian War.
-Although Thucydides records the speech in the first person as if it were a word for word record of what Pericles said, there can be little doubt that he edited the speech at the very least.
-Thucydides says early in his History that the speeches presented are not verbatim records, but are intended to represent the main ideas of what was said and what was, according to Thucydides, "called for in the situation".
+The "Funeral Oration" was recorded by Thucydides in book two of his famous History of the Peloponnesian War.
+Although Thucydides records the speech in the first person as if it were a word-for-word record of what Pericles said, there can be little doubt that he edited the speech.
+Thucydides says early in his History that the speeches presented are not verbatim records but are instead intended to represent the main ideas of what was said and what was, according to Thucydides, "called for in the situation".
 We can be reasonably sure that Pericles delivered a speech at the end of the first year of the war, but there is no consensus as to what degree Thucydides's record resembles Pericles's actual speech.
 (Note: The bibliography on this topic is enormous.)
-Another confusing factor is that Pericles is known to have delivered another funeral oration in BC 440 during the Samian War.
+Another confusing factor is that Pericles is known to have delivered another funeral oration in 440 BC during the Samian War.
 It is possible that elements of both speeches are represented in Thucydides's version.
 Nevertheless, Thucydides was extremely meticulous in his documentation, and records the varied certainty of his sources each time.
-Significantly he begins recounting the speech by saying: "Περικλῆς ὁ Ξανθίππου… ἔλεγε τοιάδε", i.e. "Pericles, son of Xanthippos, spoke like this".
+Significantly, he begins recounting the speech by saying: "Περικλῆς ὁ Ξανθίππου... ἔλεγε τοιάδε", i.e. "Pericles, son of Xanthippos, spoke like this".
 Had he quoted the speech verbatim, he would have written "τάδε" ("this", or "these words") instead of "τοιάδε" ("like this" or "words like these").
-The authorship of the Funeral Oration is also not certain.
+The authorship of the "Funeral Oration" is also not certain.
 Plato, in his Menexenus, ascribes authorship to Pericles's companion, Aspasia.

 Content of the speech

-The Funeral Oration is significant because it differs from the usual form of Athenian funeral speeches.
+The "Funeral Oration" is significant because it differs from the usual form of Athenian funeral speeches.
 David Cartwright describes it as "a eulogy of Athens itself...".
 The speech glorifies Athens' achievements, designed to stir the spirits of a state still at war.